 A verb must agree with its subject in number.
 This worksheet has children identify the subject and verb, then determine whether they agree.

-Adverbs improve childrens' writing by telling how, where or when.
+Adverbs improve a child's writing by telling how, where, or when something happened.
 Help your children practice identifying adverbs with this worksheet and determine the role they play in the sentence.

-At this level, children expand their use of conjunctions to use more than the basic and, but and or.
+At this level, children expand their use of conjunctions to use "because," "since," "yet," "until," "although," "while," "neither," and "nor."
 This worksheet has children complete the sentences by filling in the correct conjunction.

 Interjections add excitement and emotion to writing.
 Have your children use the interjections on this worksheet to write exciting sentences for the given scenarios.

 Most of the grammar instruction at the middle school level involves reinforcing the parts of speech and basic verb tenses.
 Children should also learn skills to continue to write more complex sentences and learn about some of the irregularities in the English language.
-At the middle school level, grammar instruction should focus on the following topics:
+At the middle school level, grammar instruction should focus on several complicated topics.

 Main and Subordinate Clauses